akshay-achar/php-python-docker/README.md

 # php-python-docker
-PHP and Python docker setup with php with simple API and python using flask
+PHP and Python docker setup with php for simple front end and simple API using Python flask